 QuickLotto is owned by Fortune Games Limited, a Nigerian company.
 It appears that they are tied up with ATMs and POS issuing of tickets though we’re not sure which banks.
 Fortune Games Limited has been in business (according to their site) since 2004.
 As we were digging further, our team found the official Nigerian Lottery Regulatory Commission, where supposedly all approved promotional lotteries are listed.
 QuickLotto and Fortune Games Limited were not there!

 Customer service is in the form of telephone numbers, emails, and snail-mail addresses.
 I can imagine they get a lot of questions given the lack of information on their site.
 Our team couldn’t find any complaints, and boy did we dig.

 No Prize Tiers Identified

 Lack of Information

 Hey folks!
-Our team gives QuickLotto.net thumbs down.
-We would need a heap of a lot more information and I’m sorry, but there is no way I would provide anyone in Nigeria with my personal and credit card details!
+Our team gives QuickLotto.net a thumbs down.
+We would need a lot more information, and I’m sorry, but there is no way I would provide anyone in Nigeria with my personal and credit card details!
 That is my bottom line!